kerusan/vapor-serverapplications/README.md

 a Session application.
 Later there will be more services added, like a Password quality application, an autorization/login Application, a Geo coding application and probably several more.

-The communication between the services is all done with the http protocol.
+The communication between the services are all done with the http protocol.

-The Site process is a HTML generator that uses the Backend Application API for data retrieval.
+The Site process is a HTML generator using Leaf, that uses the Backend Application API for data retrieval.

 A Backend Application that uses FrontBase SQL92 server as its datastore.
 This is easy changable to SQLite or some other Fluent-based data store.
 It has the systems main Rest API for